6 Reasons Why SMBs are Launching Cloud Contact Centers

 The North American cloud contact center market is expected to grow at a compound annual growth rate of nearly 10 percent through 2021, according to a recent report from market research firm Frost & Sullivan.
 Small and medium-sized businesses (SMBs) are especially adopting the cloud model for several reasons.

 SMB executives sometimes assume that contact centers are a luxury that only large companies can afford.
 But with cloud technology like Broadvoice’s, that’s no longer the case.
+Moving to a cloud contact center gives SMBs the means to enhance customer experiences on par with larger competitors.

 Why are SMBs Changing to Cloud Contact Center?